Last Updated on

 - Toilet paper and “shepee” – I honestly only needed these once because our tour provided a pop-up bathroom when we stopped for lunch and at camp, but I was glad I had them.

-- Giant ZIPLOC plastic bags.
+- Giant Ziploc plastic bags.
 I’m not kidding – buy these if you go during the rainy season or just to keep everything clean and organized.
-I put things inside the XL storage versions and managed to keep everything inside both my daily pack and the porter bag dry.
+I put all my stuff inside the XL storage versions and managed to keep everything inside both my daily pack and the porter bag dry.

-- Cell phone and battery pack – I set it to airplane mode and slept with it inside my sleeping bag to keep it warmer, to save on power.
+- Cell phone and battery pack.
+I set my phone to airplane mode and slept with it inside my sleeping bag to keep it warmer, to save on power.
 Just don’t forget it there or you won’t have it until that ight!

 - Motivational playlist – for the most difficult parts of the trail.
 I’m looking at you, Dead Woman’s Pass.